unibas-tilics/tilics-admin/tooling/review-guideline.md

 <!-- END AUTHOR -->
 ```

-If you already have a image draft you want to add for the artist(s) to
+Pleas put your image draft for the artist(s) to the `images` directory.
-base their design on, add the image file to the `images` directory,
-with the same name as the article file, except for the proper file
+The file should have the same name as the article file, except for the
-extension.
+prefix and the proper file extension.

 Commit and push to your previously created branch.